sammeister/nanodegree-projects/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+To run the code in the notebook, packages to be installed can be found in `requirements.txt` in project.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>